Dietitian Blog, MNT Guidelines | Aug 26 2025

 Calories: 20 to 35 kcal/kg, depending on stage of trauma

-Dietitians On Demand is the nationwide leader in staffing registered dietitians, specializing in short-term, temporary and permanent-hire positions in acute care, long term care and food service positions.
-Our dietitians cover a vacancy, maternity leave, vacations, FMLA or increases in census.
+Dietitians On Demand is the nationwide leader in staffing registered dietitians, specializing in short-term, temporary, and permanent-hire positions in acute care, long-term care, and food service.
+Our dietitians cover a vacancy, maternity leave, vacations, FMLA, or increases in census.
 Check out our job openings, or request your coverage today!

 References:

 Academy of Nutrition and Dietetics.
-Nutrition Care Manual. https://www.nutritioncaremanual.org/welcome?.
+Nutrition Care Manual. https://www.nutritioncaremanual.org/.
+Accessed March 20, 2025.

 Stacey Phillips Headshot